react-native-google-signin/google-signin/docs/android-guide.md

 1 . link the native module

-in RN >= 0.60 you should not need to do anything thanks to [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)
+In RN >= 0.60 you should not need to do anything thanks to [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)

-in RN < 0.60 run `react-native link react-native-google-signin`

 2 .
 Update `android/build.gradle` with